ezEngine/docs-src/pages/docs/physics/jolt/special/jolt-cloth-sheet-component.md

 * `CollisionLayer`: The [collision layer](../collision-shapes/jolt-collision-layers.md) to use.

+* `WindInfluence`: How strongly [wind](../../../effects/wind/wind.md) should make the cloth swing.

+* `GravityFactor`: How strongly gravity pulls on the cloth.

 * `Damping`: How quickly the cloth loses energy while swinging.
 Higher values make it come to rest more quickly, low values make it swing for a longer time.

-* `WindInfluence`: How strongly [wind](../../../effects/wind/wind.md) should make the cloth swing.

-* `GravityFactor`: How strongly gravity pulls on the cloth.
+* `Thickness`: How thick the cloth shall be.
+The thicker it is, the less likely that it intersects with geometry such that the other geometry is visible through the cloth.

 * `Flags`: These define at which corners and edges the sheet of cloth is attached to the world.